-From economic news to in-depth special reports, the Comptroller's office offers cutting-edge analysis and data on issues that affect all Texans.
+From economic news to in-depth special reports, the Comptroller's office offers leading-edge analysis and data on issues that affect all Texans.
 By leveraging the power of modern communication tools, including the internet, social media and video, the agency keeps Texans up to date with a changing world.

-- The Comptroller's transparency pages provide detailed information about state spending.
-This information includes downloadable tax and financial data from a variety of sources in raw, machine-readable, platformindependent datasets.
-Links to local government transparency efforts and general information about the state budget process are available as well.
-By demystifying state spending and providing easy access to those numbers, the agency ensures greater accountability to the public. - Anyone can sign up to receive agency email updates on topics ranging from franchise taxes to economic indicators, or subscribe to Fiscal Notes, which provides in-depth articles on issues and events affecting the state. - The agency offers a searchable online database of unclaimed property to reunite owners or their heirs with abandoned or unclaimed properties.
-Claims can be generated online. - Fraud can be reported to the agency's Criminal Investigations Division, which works to keep taxes as low as
+- The Comptroller's data visualization tools provide detailed information about state spending.
+This information includes downloadable tax and financial data from a variety of sources in raw, machine-readable, platform-independent datasets.
+Links to local government transparency efforts and general information about the state budget process are also available.
+By demystifying state spending and providing easy access to those numbers, the agency ensures greater accountability to the public on how tax dollars are spent. - Anyone can sign up to receive agency email updates on topics ranging from franchise taxes to economic indicators, or subscribe to Fiscal Notes, which provides in-depth articles on issues and events affecting the state. - The agency offers a searchable online database of unclaimed property to reunite owners or heirs with abandoned or unclaimed properties.
+Claims can be generated online, with staff available to assist.
+To-date, more than \$3 billion in unclaimed property has been returned to its rightful owners.

-- possible by detecting, deterring and publicizing criminal conduct and fraud involving state tax laws. - The Comptroller's office offers a variety of programs to support and develop an educated and trained Texas workforce, including a one-stop center for planning a college career in Texas, with information on Texas colleges and universities, scholarships, savings strategies and more. - The Comptroller's office also administers the Texas Achieving a Better Life Experience (Texas ABLE) Program.
-Texas ABLE, based on federal and state legislation, provides Texans with disabilities and their families the opportunity to save money for disability-related expenses in a tax-advantaged account without losing their eligibility for certain public benefits such as Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI) and Medicaid.
-Texas residents who experience the onset of a disability before the age of 26 and meet program eligibility requirements may open a Texas ABLE account.
+Citizens can report fraud to the agency's Criminal Investigation Division, which works to keep taxes as low as possible by detecting, deterring and publicizing criminal conduct and fraud involving state tax laws.

+The Comptroller's office offers a variety of programs to support and develop an educated and trained Texas workforce, including a one-stop center for planning a college career in Texas, with information on Texas colleges and universities, scholarships, savings strategies and more.

+The Comptroller's office also administers the Texas Achieving a Better Life Experience (Texas ABLE) Program.
+Texas ABLE, based on federal and state legislation, provides Texans with disabilities and their families the opportunity to save money for disability-related expenses in a tax-advantaged account without losing their eligibility for certain public benefits.